NexwayGroup/foobator/medium/bitcoin-script.md

 # Bitcoin script

-Develop library for running Bitcoin-like script.
+Develop library for running Bitcoin-like transaction script.

 Bitcoin script is a FORTH-like, stack-based, non Turing-complete language.
 Program is list of operands and operators separated with space.
 Each item is put onto a stack